StevensSEC/softe.club/src/articles/events/pimp-my-terminal/pimp-my-terminal.md

 -   Debug Visualizer `hediet.debug-visualizer` - Fancy graphics for visualizing data structures while stepping through code.
 -   Vim for VS Code `vscodevim.vim` - Vim keybinds for VS Code.
 -   Glassit `s-nlf-fh.glassit` - Allows for VS Code to be set to transparent on Windows and Linux systems.
+-   vscode-pets `tonybaloney.vscode-pets` - Pets for your VS Code

 ### Atom